Multiple fires set near White House as protests in Washington escalate ahead of curfew

 Protesters piled up road signs and plastic barriers and lit a raging fire in the middle of H Street.
 Some pulled an American flag from a nearby building and threw it into the blaze.

-The Metropolitan Police Department says there were break-ins at a Target and a shopping center that houses Neiman Marcus, Saks Fifth Avenue Men's Store, T.J.
-Maxx, a movie theater and specialty stores.
+The Metropolitan Police Department says there were break-ins at a Target and a shopping centre that houses Neiman Marcus, Saks Fifth Avenue Men's Store, T J Maxx, a movie theatre and speciality stores.
 Police say several individuals have been detained